Could CBD help you lose weight? Maybe…but don’t get too excited.

 From a metabolic perspective, CBD and the keto diet go hand in hand.
 Both favor a shift away from carbohydrate burning into fat burning.

 One of the primary hormones related to fat burning is called insulin.
 Insulin helps shuttle nutrients into cells; so it’s great for athletes who need to recover or for people who want to build muscle.

 Coupling a high carb diet with inactivity, however, spells disaster for insulin.
 The hormone’s ability to shuttle nutrients backfires — insulin is also very good at shuttling fats and causing rapid weight gain.
 Eventually, this feedback loop begins to promote inflammation, too.
 Not good!

 CBD seems to be able to fight this hormonal imbalance.
-It corrects insulin sensitivity so well, in fact, that it’s currently being used to treat type-2 diabetes in Israel.
-Of course, no Israeli-based medical claims apply here.
+It may impact insulin sensitivity so strongly, in fact, that Israeli doctors are giving it to type-2 diabetes patients.

 CBD AND ENERGY BALANCE